LocSyn/LocSyn/README.md

 # Location Synthesizer for Anonymization Contests
 This is a source code of a location synthesizer a location trace anonymization contest.
 The location synthesizer is implemented with Python.
-A training algorithm is also implemented with C++, which is much faster than the Python version.
+A training and synthetic trace generation algorithm is also implemented with C++, which is much faster than the Python version.
 This software is released under the MIT License.

 # Directory Structure
 - cpp/			&emsp;C++ codes (put the required files under this directory; see cpp/README.md).